alessio29/savagebot/README.md

 Supports dice-rolling, initiative cards and other stuff.

+**Installation:**
+Click on the following link and authorize bot on your sever: https://discordapp.com/oauth2/authorize?&client_id=448952545784758303&scope=bot&permissions=0

 **How to use it:**

 Start you message with `~` then type any command from the following list.
 Some commands may require additional parameters.